Breaking Bad: California vs. the Other States

 by Richard Rider – Chairman, San Diego Tax Fighters

 Here’s a depressing but documented comparison of California taxes and economic climate with the rest of the states.
-The news is not good (about once a month, I update crucial data on this fact sheet):
+The news is not good.

-Prior to Prop 30 passing in Nov.
-2012, CA already had the 3rd worst state income tax rate in the nation.
-Our 9.3% tax bracket started at under $50,000 for people filing as individuals.
-10.3% started at $1million.
-Now our “millionaires’ tax” rate is 13.3% – including capital gains (CA total CG rate now the 2nd highest in the world!).
+California’s highest income tax rate is now 13.3% – including capital gains (CA total federal and state CG rate now the 2nd highest in the world!).
 10+% taxes now start at $250K.
 CA now has by far the nation’s highest state income tax rate.

-We are 21% higher than 2nd place Hawaii, and a heck of a lot higher than all the rest – including 7 states with zero state income tax – and two states (NH and TN) that tax only dividends and interest income (not capital gains).
-NOTE: That TN tax totally phases out by 2022.
+We are 21% higher than 2nd place Hawaii, and a heck of a lot higher than all the rest – including 8 states with zero state income tax – NH taxes only dividends and interest income (not capital gains).

-CA corporate income tax rate (8.84%) is the highest west of Iowa (our economic competitors).
-Overall CA has the 6th highest corporate tax rate in nation.
+CA corporate income tax rate (8.84%) is the highest west of Iowa (except for Alaska), or south of NJ (our economic competitors).
+Overall CA has the 7th highest corporate tax rate in nation.
 And it’s 8.84% from the first dollar of profit made.

 If instead of per capita GDP, we consider the states’ median household income adjusted for the COL, CA ranks a dismal 48th.
 Only OR and HI are worse.

-According to the Tax Foundation, California’s 2020 “business tax climate” ranks 2nd worst in the nation – behind anchor-clanker New Jersey. https://statetaxindex.org
+According to the Tax Foundation, California’s 2022 “business tax climate” ranks 3rd worst in the nation – behind New York and anchor-clanker New Jersey.

 The American Tort Reform Foundation in 2021 ranks CA the “worst state judicial hellhole” in U.S.

-CA has the 2nd highest/worst state workers’ compensation rates in 2018 – 169% of the median state rate.
+CA had the 4th highest/worst state workers’ compensation rates in 2020 – 150% of the median state rate.
 Workers’ comp is usually a more important factor than a state’s corporate income tax.
-Yet we pay low benefits — much goes to lawyers. https://www.oregon.gov/dcbs/cost/Pages/premium-index-rates.aspx
+Yet we pay low benefits — much goes to lawyers.

 http://www.bls.gov/web/laus/laumstrk.htm and https://www.bls.gov/news.release/empsit.nr0.htm